Other major reasons to serve this airport

 - Riga International is the leading airport of the Baltic states, serving almost half of all passengers in the region.

-- 2015 was a record year for the airport, with traffic up 7.2% to 5.2 million annual passengers.
+- 2016 was another record breaking year for the airport, with traffic up 4.7% to 5.4 million annual passengers.

 - Riga Airport has been awarded for ‘Top European Airport Cost Competitiveness Excellence’ by ATRS (Air Transport Research Society) as the most competitive airport in Europe in terms of cost and tariff structure per passenger.